-It takes more than book-smarts to be an effective leader in the 21st century.
+It takes more than book-smarts to be an effective leader.
 Today's leaders must possess the ability to successfully manage themselves and others.
 In the digital world we live in, these vital skills are becoming more and more scarce.
 If schools are not teaching them, we are not preparing our learners.
+Social and

-Social and Emotional Learning (SEL) teaches learners to manage their emotions, resolve conflict, and make responsible and well thought out decisions.
+Emotional Learning (SEL) teaches learners to manage their emotions, resolve conflict, and make responsible and well thought out decisions.

 Implementation and evaluation (assessment) of SEL has become an integral part of our approaches to teaching and learning through Project-Based Learning.
-Based on practices such as the 7 Habits of Highly Effective People/Kids/Teens® (Stephen/Sean Covey) and Character Lab® aspects (Learner Outcomes), we measure and report SEL progress as part of every project, ILP (Individualized Learning Plan) goals, and Reports of Progress.
-We have also developed SEL and Academic Rigor rubrics that add a well-balanced approach to mindfulness and reflective practice for facilitators, learners, parents, and administrators.
+Based on practices such as the 7 Habits of Highly Effective People/Kids/Teens® (Stephen/Sean Covey) we measure and report SEL progress as part of every project, ILP (Individualized Learning Plan) goals, and Reports of Progress.